olehermanse/documentation/resources/additional-topics/hierarchies.markdown

 point of top level management, then satellite areas of middle management each with their own clusters of slaves (leaf nodes).
-When drawing hierarchies, the root of the tree is placed at the top or centre of the picture and is considered to beauthoritative, i.e. more important than the `leaves'.
+When drawing hierarchies, the root of the tree is placed at the top or centre of the picture and is considered to beauthoritative, i.e. more important than the _leaves_.
 Each leaf node is then subject to the control of the root in a top down manner.

 The opposite of a hierarchy is a mesh or web (figure (c)), which has no special